 Between 2013 and 2019, uncompensated care expenses decreased by 16,9%, which is approximately $ 10,5 billion in unpaid care expenses in 2019, funded as follows:

 - $ 2,4 billion - state and local taxpayers;

-- $ 2,6 billion - hospital charity / bad debts, possibly reallocated to private patients;
+- $ 2,6 billion - hospital charity / bad debt, possibly reallocated to private patients;

 Federal taxpayers.
 Most federal funding occurs indirectly through various federal programs that fund institutions, rather than individuals.
 These include hospitals (Medicaid / Medicare DSH payments) and community medical centers and free clinics.

 Hospital Charity / Bad Debt.
 There is a clearer distinction between genuine charity and bad debts than in the past when very different methods were used in hospitals to distinguish between situations where the patient did not have to pay (charitable help) and was not able to pay (bad debt).

 There is only limited evidence that hospitals are involved in the so-called “dynamic cost-sharing”.
 That is, if the burden of unpaid hospital care increases by $ 1 million, it can be expected that only part, and not all, of this amount will be reimbursed by increasing hospital expenses for private insured patients to compensate for the difference.

 However, hospitals can and do exercise market power, which means that they can charge higher rates for private patients than for patients with Medicare or Medicaid.
 This practice leads to profit from private patients, which are then used by the hospital in various ways, including the provision of charity care.

 The fact is that if the federal government had canceled all the payments it now makes for uncompensated care (including through illegal immigrants), hospitals would hypothetically not increase the cost of services in order to reimburse part of their increased costs for unpaid care, and instead, they made adjustments and would either spend less on other things or take steps to discourage illegal immigrants from appearing at their door.